 Welcome to the home page for the Saint Joseph’s University Summer Scholars Program.
 This program provides support for currently enrolled SJU undergraduates (and students in 5 year BS/MS programs) to engage in faculty-mentored research, creative writing, the fine and the performing arts, and other scholarly endeavors during the summer months.
-Undergraduates enrolled in either the College of Arts & Sciences or the Haub School of Business are eligible to apply to the program, providing that they meet the eligibility requirements as described on the application page.
+Undergraduates enrolled in either the College of Arts & Sciences, the Haub School of Business or the School of Health Studies and Education are eligible to apply to the program, providing that they meet the eligibility requirements as described on the application page.

 The goals of the program include: 1) providing students with an opportunity to engage in research or other creative activities “full time” for an extended period, 2) fostering close professional interaction between students and faculty mentors as an expression of cura personalis, and 3) affording students with the opportunity to publicly share and present the results of their work, both within and outside of the SJU community.

 The Summer Scholars Program traces its origins back to a grant from the Howard Hughes Medical Research Institute to the Department of Biology in 1994.
 This formal program included weekly meetings of all participants and various social and educational activities.
 It grew to ultimately include all of the departments and programs in the Math and Natural Sciences division of the University.
 Several years ago, the division was able to secure permanent institutional funding to support ca. 20 summer scholars.
 Research grants to individual faculty members, gifts from alumni and corporate sponsors and other sources of funding have supported some 20 additional students per year.